monicalaura/city-at-a-glance/README.md

 - Tolerance
 - Outdoors

- ### Data from the Teleport API may not be available for some cities.
+ ### NOTE: Data from the Teleport API may not be available for some cities.

 ![screenshot-city-info](https://github.com/monicalaura/city-at-a-glance/assets/58688612/b1ed2b27-9832-44a5-b6ec-88c599ef200c)